content-left-bg.png

 QCHS students are invited to apply to be a Student Representative, and as part of that process, they are asked to identify their skills, describe how they intend to contribute to the student body of their school campus, and consider the responsibilities and challenges of leadership.

-One of our Student Reps from 2020 is Taurei.
-Below, Taurei gives us some insight into the process, and what it's like to be a Student Rep at QCH School:
+One of our Student Reps from 2024 was Lucas.
+Below, Lucas gives us some insight into the process, and what it's like to be a Student Rep at QCH School:

-The special qualities I bring to the role of Student Rep are…
+What special qualities did you bring to the role of Student Rep?

 WebPartZone1_2